sndels/vulkan-api-docs/README.md

 Lag between docs opening if more than one are opened.
 Seems like an intentional feature in `vscode.env.openExternal()`.

+## Installing

+Not in the marketplace yet, but the release vsix can be installed manually with `code --install-extension [vsix]`.

 ## Release Notes

 ### 0.1.0